mediacloud/backend/doc/topic_mining.markdown

 of the first story discovered that linked to the story.

 When a date is guessed, we associate a 'date_guess_method' tag with the story.
-For an idea of how commonly various methods are used by the module, here are the date guess method counts for the net neutrality controversy:
+For an idea of how commonly various methods are used by the module, here are the date guess method counts for the net neutrality topic:

 | tag                                  | count |
 |--------------------------------------|-------|